sailfishapps/ThrowawayDemos/Working/InitialPickerDemo3/README.md

 Change Control

-Version 3: Second public version
+Version 3: Second public version (latest update 22 Feb 2014  15:00 CET)

 1) Components renamed from "Letter" to "Character", as the Initial may also be a digit.
 Thanks CDW.